 2) Put off answering until you can reply in a different format.
 Many people are embarrassed by saying No face to face.
 It is much easier to Not-to-say-Yes by email or a written note.
 Or get someone else to tell them.
 It is much easier to give an excuse when you don't have to talk to them directly.

 3) Invent a boss.
 Tell the person that you need to get agreement from someone else.
 It can be a purely fictitious person.
+Getting to No can take many forms.
 Tell the door-to-door salesman that you need to consult your aged mother who has all the money.
 Tell a difficult customer that you need to talk to your supervisor first, and they are not in.
 Email back to a request by including a false email from your 'boss' quoting that you are not allowed to do what they are asking.